' tab allows the user to set Sound, Logo and Video/Audio codec.

 Record settings - Options

-- 2 Skip recording while frame is not updated: If you check this option, Bandicam doesn't record when a frame is not updated/refreshed.
-(If you uncheck this option, Bandicam will record even though a frame is not updated/refreshed.)
+- 2 Skip recording while frame is not updated: If this option is checked, Bandicam doesn't record when a frame is not updated/refreshed.
+(If you record a microphone or webcam overlay, you'd better uncheck this option.)

 Format Settings - Presets